• Skip to primary navigation

 What could be better than having someone to listen to your problems and seek a solution?

-When faced with an academic weakness, seek solutions from people smarter than you, they can be in form of your parents, head of department, siblings, friends, and parents.
+When faced with an academic weakness, seek solutions from people smarter than you.
+They can be in the form of your parents, the head of the department, siblings, friends, and parents.

 This set of people can easily motivate and teach you how to deal with those weaknesses.